-The alumni letters will be made available by September 8 to the candidate, who will then have until September 15 to remove, if he or she chooses, any two letters from the group.
-The remaining letters will be added to his/her file on September 15th.
+The alumni letters will be made available by September 8 to the candidate, who will then have until September 15 to remove, if the candidate chooses, any two letters from the group.
+The remaining letters will be added to the candidate's file on September 15th.
 On this date, upon addition of the alumni letters to the candidate's file, the file will be closed to the department chairperson.
 The alumni letters will be part of the candidate's file only at the time of the tenure review.
 They will be destroyed after the tenure decision has been made and any appeal that may have been lodged has been exhausted.

-- 40. By September 15 of the seventh year of service, the faculty member must complete and sign a self-evaluation and c.v. similar to that described in Paragraph 26 above and submit it to the chair of the tenure subcommittee and the department chairperson.
-The department chairperson must send the candidate's self-evaluation and c.v. together with the departmental evaluation(s) to the Provost by 5 p.m. on October 15.
-This self-evaluation should span the career of the candidate at Allegheny and include a statement of future research and teaching plans.
-The candidate can continue to add material to the file through 5 p.m. on October 1, at which point the file will close to all additions except the departmental evaluation (together with the candidate's self-evaluation and c.v.), the tenure subcommittee report, and if applicable, the candidate's responses to either or both of those reports. - 41.
+- 40. By September 15 of the seventh year of service, the faculty member must submit a self-evaluation covering the period since the date of hiring and a current c.v. to the chair of the tenure subcommittee and the department chairperson.
+The self-evaluation should employ the criteria and standards discussed above and should include a statement of future research and teaching plans.
+The self-evaluation and the c.v. must be signed by the candidate.
+The candidate can continue to add material to the file through 5 p.m. on October 1, at which point the file will close to all additions except the departmental evaluation; the candidate's self-evaluation and c.v., the tenure subcommittee report, and if applicable, the candidate's responses to either or both of those reports.
+The department chairperson must send the candidate's self-evaluation and c.v. together with the departmental evaluation(s) to the Provost by 5 p.m. on October 15. - 41.
 The departmental evaluation(s), together with the candidate's self-evaluation and c.v., is due in the Office of the Provost by 5 p.m. on October 15.
 It should follow the guidelines described in Paragraph 27.
 It is candidate's responsibility, along with the department Chairperson, to ensure that the departmental file approximates as nearly as possible the file in the Provost's office.
 Besides the candidate, the only department member who has access to the file in the Provost's office is the Chair.
-Because the Faculty Review Committee begins its review during the spring of the sixth year of service, the candidate is urged to bring his or her departmental file up to date as early in the process as possible.
+Because the Faculty Review Committee begins its review during the spring of the sixth year of service, the candidate is urged to bring the departmental file up to date as early in the process as possible.

+The department is reminded that tenure is the single most important personnel decision made by the College.
 The department's review of the file should begin with the self-evaluation.
 When writing the departmental evaluation(s), the department should review previous recommendations and evaluations to help it see better what growth has occurred over time.
 It should specifically address those areas identified in the past as needing improvement.
-A frank appraisal, including discussion of both strengths and weaknesses, is more helpful to the candidate than an evaluation that ignores potential problem areas.
+A frank appraisal, including discussion of both strengths and weaknesses, is more helpful to the candidate and to the review process than an evaluation that ignores potential problem areas.
+The departmental evaluation should make a clear positive or negative recommendation that is supported by evidence in the file.
 If one departmental evaluation is not possible, then several may be submitted provided that the author(s) sign the document(s).
-The department is reminded that tenure is the single most important personnel decision made by the College.
+The candidate should be given a copy of the evaluation(s).
+The candidate's signature on the evaluation(s) indicates simply that the candidate has read the document(s); signing does not imply agreement.
+The candidate may submit a document in response to the departmental evaluation(s) directly to the Provost within seven calendar days of signing.